karyateguh/Book-Recommendation/README.md

 In this project, the precision was 0.20 across all models, which suggests that only 20% of the recommended books were relevant.
 However, the recall was quite high at 0.91, indicating that the models successfully included most of the relevant books in the recommendations.

 # Conclusion
-1. Model SDV performs the best in collaborative Book System Recommendation
+1. Model SDV performs the best in collaborative Book System Recommendation.
+In our evaluation, SVD achieved an RMSE of 3.5311, the lowest among all models, indicating strong accuracy in predicting ratings.
+It also performed well in recall, scoring 0.91, which means it successfully identified 91% of the relevant books for the user.

 2. Here 10 books recommendes by the best model:

 | ISBN        | Title                                                | Author           |